pkErbynn/design-pattern-java/README.md

     * notify-ers and notify-ees are decoupled
         * more flex with requirement change
     * mostly used pattern
+    * if no subs exist, don't publish even when event happens

 How?
 * many observers(objects) which are observing a particular subject(objects)